nrs-org/novelslop/content/vol_01/chap_05.typ

   introduce themselves, while some, seemingly more shy and introverted, were cheered on by their friends, ended up with some semi-acceptable lines.

   Time finally ran out as the girl sitting next to Mona sat down.
-It was her turn.
+It was her turn, and there was no turning back now.

-  Mona clumsily stood up.
-The class went silent.
+  Mona clumsily stood up, and the class went silent.

   No one knew who she was.
 Unlike those shy girls before her, Mona had no friends to cheer her on.
 But the atmosphere just felt different: it seemed